 When it comes to choosing programming languages, I don’t want you to fret over what programming language to learn.

-When you become a more seasoned programmer, you will reach a point where learning a new programming language doesn’t take more than a week, so don’t waste your time trying to find the “perfect” programming language to start with because: a) it doesn’t exist and b) it doesn’t matter.
+When you become a more seasoned programmer, you will reach a point where learning a new programming language doesn’t take more than a week, so don’t waste your time trying to find the “perfect” programming language to start with because: a) it doesn’t exist, and b) it doesn’t matter.

-I highly suggest you start with Python.
+I highly suggest you start with Python

-Because Python is a language that is very easy to learn, like, really really easy!
+Because Python is a language that is very easy to learn.
+Like, really, really easy!

 To learn python, I highly recommend Python Crash Course. (make sure you get the newer second edition)